minheeyoon/minheeyoon.github.io/side.md

 ---
 # You don't need to edit this file, it's empty on purpose.
-layout: blog
+layout: side
-title: Blog
+title: Side
-permalink: /blog/
+permalink: /side/
-category: blog
+category: side
 ---